 In use case 3 (and derived use cases), an Identity Broker can be introduced to broker the relation between the Service Provider and the Identity Provider(s) and/or the Service Provider and the Authorization Registry(s).
 This is optional and useful in situations with several Identity Providers and/or Authorization Registries.
-Use case 3 is detailed both without an Identity Broker and with one, while derived use cases 3.2 and 3c.2 both include an Identity Broker.
+Use case 3 is detailed both without an Identity Broker and with one.